The Berkeley CHRO Summit

 Cost & Features

-- Three-day in-person summit at UC Berkeley Haas School of Business campus
+- Two-day in-person summit at UC Berkeley Haas School of Business campus

 - World-renowned Berkeley Haas and Executive Education Faculty